House and Drinking Water in Thailand

 It is common for vendors to purchase large quantities of ice rather than produce it themselves.
 Ice is produced in factories that are licensed and inspected by the government.
 This ice is distributed to vendors all over.
 There are occasionally hygiene problems in packaging, transportation and storage, but not from the ice as it was produced at the factory, and it's extremely rare that anyone gets sick from it.

 Perhaps the greatest risk with water is the glass it's poured into.
 Is it clean?

 nam plao -- plain water (no bottle)

-It is conventional in Thai dwellings to not have hot water showers, though hot water showers are standard in modern condos and upper class hotels in Bangkok and some other places.
+It is conventional in Thai dwellings to not have hot water showers, though hot water showers are standard in hotels and apartments, and upper class houses and condominiums.
 If you don't like cold showers to wake you up in the morning, then you'd better check this out before settling upon a home, or else be prepared to install an electric hot water heater.